birc-ctib/hmm2/README.md

-# hmm2
+# HMM 2
-Second week of HMM
+Second week of HMM models, this time focusing on the Viterbi algorithm.

+Exercises found in the .ipynb file.